 All participants who receive at least one injection will contribute to the primary analyses.
+The safety and tolerability will be analyzed by cohort and in aggregate.

 When the use of descriptive statistics to assess group characteristics or differences is required, the following methods will be used: for categorical variables, the number and percent in each category; for continuous variables, the mean, median, standard deviation, quartiles and range (minimum, maximum).
 Within-treatment group assessment of the change from the baseline measurement to a follow-up measurement will be analyzed using McNemar test (for categorical response variables) or the paired t-test or Wilcoxon signed-ranks test (for continuous variables).
-When use of formal testing to assess differences between users of the placebo arm and users of 744LA is required, the following methods will be used: for binomial response variables, chisquare tests and logistic regression (or exact testing methods); for continuous variables, t-tests and linear regression or nonparametric methods if data are non-normal.
+When use of formal testing to assess differences between users of the placebo arm and users of 744LA is required, the following methods will be used: for binomial response variables, chi-square tests and logistic regression (or exact testing methods); for continuous variables, t-tests and linear regression or nonparametric methods if data are non-normal.